CloudRunbook | Practical Cloud Engineering

 - Deploy standard private DNS zones with IaC

 Create the per-service zones ahead of time.
-Use consistent naming (
+Use consistent naming and tag them with owner + lifecycle information.
+This Terraform snippet keeps the catalogue consistent.

 Deploy inbound/outbound endpoints in the hub vNet.
 Configure forwarding rules to the private zones.
 This keeps spoke networks lightweight and avoids custom DNS servers.